junxit/us-congress-bills-111/metadata.md

 - 2010-01-27 — Introduced in House
 - 2010-01-27 — Introduced in House
 - 2010-01-27 — Referred to the House Committee on Education and Labor.
+- 2010-02-23 — Referred to the Subcommittee on Higher Education, Lifelong Learning, and Competitiveness.
+- 2010-03-09 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Pierluisi objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-03-09 — Considered under suspension of the rules. (consideration: CR H1203-1205)
+- 2010-03-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1047.
+- 2010-03-09 — Mr. Pierluisi moved to suspend the rules and agree to the resolution.
+- 2010-03-11 — Considered as unfinished business. (consideration: CR H1340)
+- 2010-03-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-11 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 3/9/2010 H1203-1204)
+- 2010-03-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 3/9/2010 H1203-1204)